AsfhtgkDavid/shorts-limiter/README.md

 1. Clone the repository
 2. Make changes to files in `src/`
+3. Install Deno
-3. Run `./build.sh` to create a new package
+4. Run `./build.sh` to create a new package
-4. Test in Firefox using `about:debugging`
+5. Test in Firefox using `about:debugging` or in Chromium based browsers using `chrome://extensions`

 ## Usage